dlcs/starsky/README.md

 pip install -r requirements.txt
 ```

-This in unusual, usually the Cython requirement would be in the requirements.txt file, but due to the parallel calls that pip install makes, the installation fails.
+This is unusual, usually the Cython requirement would be in the requirements.txt file, but due to the parallel calls that pip install makes, the installation fails.

 ## Running the ingest process
 ```
-./run_starsky_ingest.sh
+./starsky.sh ingest
 ```

 ## Running the service process
 ```
-./run_starsky_service.sh
+./starsky.sh service
 ```